CATALOG: Pre-Nursing Career Studies Certificate

 Admission to Pre-Nursing CSC does not guarantee admission to the Associate Degree in Nursing (ADN) Program or the Certificate Program in Practical Nursing (PN) except under guaranteed admission provisions stated above.
 All students must be placed in the Pre-Nursing program plan if they are to advance to the ADN program.

 Certified Nurse Aides are employed in long-term care facilities, acute care facilities, home health, clinics and physician offices, among others.

 Students who are required to perform clinical rotations in cooperating healthcare agencies must be willing and able to conform to all clinical requirements of participating clinical agencies, including but not limited to: criminal background investigation; drug screening; immunizations including seasonal influenza vaccines; Tuberculosis screening; employment verifications; and, successful completion of cardiopulmonary resuscitation (CPR) certification.
 (CPR certification must be the American Heart Association Certification for HealthCare Providers).
 Students are responsible for all costs associated with these requirements.
 It is the responsibility of the student to maintain current records throughout the program.
-RCC uses a third party vendor, CastleBranch, for all screenings and for maintenance of documents.
+RCC uses a third party vendor for all screenings and for maintenance of documents.
 Your instructor will provide you with all details to purchase this service, including deadlines for completion.

-Students who intend to apply to the ADN program must complete the first semester of the Pre-Nursing CSC with a curricular GPA of 2.5.
+Students who intend to apply to the ADN program under general admission criteria must complete the first semester of the Pre-Nursing CSC with a curricular GPA of 2.5.
 Grades less than a “C” in any curricular courses will not be accepted for progression to either nursing program.
 However, students may still be awarded the Career Studies Certificate if the student earns a “D” in a curricular course other than NUR 27 and NUR 29.
 Completion of NUR 27 and NUR 29 must be accomplished at the 80% competency level.